mallory-jpg/sm-political-analysis/README.md

 ## Objectives
 ### Problems & Questions
 _How can we better develop educational materials to meet kids where they are?_
-- is it worth it to spend money to advertise to youth for political campaigns - are they engaging with current events?
+- Is it worth it to spend money to advertise to youth for political campaigns - are they engaging with current events?
-- what are kids talking about & why?
-What does our education system tell them and not tell them
+- What politics & policies are The Youth™ talking about & why?

 ### Goals
-- understanding how age/youth impacts political indoctrination
+- to analyze how age/youth impacts political indoctrination and participation
-- understanding social impacts of political events
+- to track social impacts of political events
 - to understand colloquial knowledge of political concepts

 ### Overview:
-- Use NewsAPI to find top news by day
+[x] Use NewsAPI to find top news by day
-- Parse news story title & article into individual words/phrases
-- Count most important individual words & phrases
+[x] Parse news story title & article into individual words/phrases [x] Count most important individual words & phrases
-- Use top 3 most important words & phrases to search TikTok & Twitter
-- Count number of tweets & TikToks mentioning key words & phrases
+[] Use top 3 most important words & phrases to search TikTok & Twitter [] Count number of tweets & TikToks mentioning key words & phrases

 ## Installation & Use
-`sm_config.ini` should have the following layout and info:
+`config.ini` should have the following layout and info:

   ```
-  [PostgreSQLdb]
+  [database]
   host = <hostname>
   database = <db name>
   user = <db username>